Jodi Wille

-Filmmaking and Photography
+Filmmaking and photography

-Wille directed and produced The Source Family (2013), her first feature-length documentary, with Maria Demopoulos.
-The film, which unearths the story of the eponymous Los Angeles utopian commune and its charismatic leader, Father Yod, premiered in competition at South by Southwest Film Festival in March 2012, sold out multiple major film festivals, and was released theatrically in 60 cities in May 2013.
+Wille directed and produced The Source Family (2012), her first feature-length documentary, with Maria Demopoulos.
+The film explores the story of the eponymous Los Angeles utopian commune and its charismatic leader, Father Yod.
+The Source Family premiered in competition at South by Southwest Film Festival and screened in competition at several major film festivals.
+The film was released theatrically to 60 cities in May 2013.

-Wille is currently directing a feature documentary on The Unarius Academy of Science.
+Wille's second film, Welcome Space Brothers (2023), is a feature documentary about the Unarius Academy of Science, an extraterrestrial-channeling spiritual school and self-healing community in Southern California that in the late 70s became a prolific filmmaking collective under the direction of outlandish spiritual leader Ruth Norman, AKA Archangel Uriel.
+The film's executive producers include Elijah Wood and Phil Lord and Christopher Miller.
+Welcome Space Brothers premiered in November 2023 at Beyond Fest, the largest genre film festival in the United States.
+The film was the first feature documentary ever to world premiere at the festival.
+The film premiered internationally at Melbourne International Film Festival in August of 2024.

 In 1994, R.E.M. gave Wille her first paid directing gig for their "Find the River" music video.
 Signed to DNA (David Naylor & Associates), she directed a number of music videos in the mid-90s.
 Wille worked prior to that as assistant to music video and commercial director Samuel Bayer and later as assistant and development consultant to feature film director Roland Joffé.

-Throughout the 90s, Wille also worked as a commercial and documentary photographer, shooting billboard campaigns, rock bands and personalities including Sparks (band), Melissa Etheridge, and Vincent Gallo, while also documenting visionary artists and alternative spiritual communities.
+Throughout the 90s, Wille also worked as a commercial and documentary photographer, shooting billboard campaigns, rock bands and personalities including Sparks, Melissa Etheridge, and Vincent Gallo, while also documenting visionary artists and alternative spiritual communities.

-Book Publishing
+Book publishing

 In 1998, Wille co-founded Dilettante Press with Steve Nalepa, Nick Rubenstein, and Hedi El Kholti, a publishing house with a focus on self-taught, visionary, and vernacular art and photography.
 Dilettante published only three titles, but "their impact was considerable."
 Dilettante produced exhibitions, symposiums, and parties related to their books in galleries and museums in multiple cities in the U.S. and in Europe.

 In 2005, Wille founded Process Media with her then-partner (later, husband) Adam Parfrey of Feral House.
 The imprint focuses on non-fiction, literary memoirs, and illustrated books exploring subcultures and groundbreaking artists such as Andy Kaufman, Roky Erickson and the 13th Floor Elevators, John Sinclair and MC5, Father Yod and Ya Ho Wha 13, and Moondog.
 Process has also created a "Self-Reliance Series" of illustrated guide books that promote sustainable and self-sufficient living.